-Sam is an accomplished backpacker and mountaineer, as well as a current Mechanical Engineering student at the Georgia Institute of Technology in Atlanta, GA.
+Sam is an avid skier, mountaineer, backpacker, climber, as well as a current Mechanical Engineering student at the Georgia Institute of Technology in Atlanta, GA.

 After his freshman year in school, Sam thru-hiked the John Muir trail (in 2017) in record, early-season snowpack with his father.
 Sam went on to guide a school-sponsored expedition to Alaska and New Zealand over the next year before his next big adventure: climbing Kilimanjaro (19,341′), the tallest peak in Africa.

 The summer after sophomore year, Sam set out on his first solo adventure, a 40-day cross-country jaunt across Colorado through the San Juan, Weminuche, Sawatch, and Rocky Mountain National Park areas of Colorado.
 That same summer, Sam went on to guide another school-sponsored expedition to Alaska and then to Corsica, France, to hike the famous GR20 trail.